chrdebru/chrdebru.github.io/index.md

 ### Chairs and Organizing Committees

+* Sixth International Workshop on Knowledge Graph Construction Co-located with the ESWC 2025
 * <span style="text-decoration:line-through;">On the Move to Meaningful Internet Systems: OTM 2020 Conferences/Workshops - Publication chair</span>
 > Cancelled due to COVID19)
 * On the Move to Meaningful Internet Systems: OTM 2019 Conferences/Workshops - Publication chair